farcasterxyz/protocol/docs/SPECIFICATION.md

 2. If `m.data.timestamp` is identical and `m.data.type` is distinct, discard the ReactionAdd message.
 3. If `m.data.timestamp` and `m.data.type` are identical, discard the message with the lowest lexicographical order.

-The Reaction CRDT has a per-user size limit of 5,000 and an age limit of 7,776,000 or approximately 90 days.
+The Reaction CRDT has a per-unit size limit of 2,500.

-### 2.1.6 Verification CRDT
+### 3.1.5 Verification CRDT

 The Verification CRDT validates and accepts VerificationAddEthereumAddress and VerificationRemove messages.
 The CRDT also ensures that the message `m` passes these validations:

 1. `m.signer` must be a valid Signer in the add-set of the Signer CRDT for `message.fid`

-A conflict occurs if there are two messages with the same values for `m.data.fid`, `m.data.body.address`.
+A conflict occurs if there are two messages with the same value for `m.data.body.address`.
 Conflicts are resolved with the following rules:

 1. If `m.data.timestamp` is distinct, discard the message with the lower timestamp.
 2. If `m.data.timestamp` is identical and `m.data.type` is distinct, discard the VerificationAdd message.
 3. If `m.data.timestamp` and `m.data.type` are identical, discard the message with the lowest lexicographical order.

-The Verification CRDT has a per-user size limit of 50.
+The Verification CRDT has a per-unit size limit of 25.

-### 2.1.7 Link CRDT
+### 3.1.6 Link CRDT

 The Link CRDT validates and accepts LinkAdd and LinkRemove messages.
 The CRDT also ensures that the message `m` passes these validations: